gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Locking of dynamic dependencies

 Gradle now provides a mechanism for locking dynamic versions.
-It enables builds to become reproducible even when declaring dependencies using version ranges.
+It makes builds reproducible even when declaring dependencies using version ranges.

+This enables, amongst others, the following scenarios:

+* Companies dealing with multi repositories no longer need to rely on `-SNAPSHOT` or changing dependencies, which sometimes result in cascading failures when a dependency introduces a bug or incompatibility.
+Now dependencies can be declared against major or minor version range, enabling to test with the latest versions on CI while leveraging locking for stable developer builds.
+* Teams that want to always use the latest of their dependencies can use dynamic versions, locking their dependencies only for releases.
+The release tag will contain the lock files, allowing that build to be fully reproducible when bug fixes need to be developed.

-You first enable locking on configurations:
+In order to use dependency locking, you first enable it on configurations:

     dependencyLocking {
         lockAllConfigurations()